 - Matching samples that contain the selected values.

 - Other samples that do not.

 You can compare the results in the two tables to understand how certain values affect the correctness of the predictions.
-In regression models, like the one you generated for acceleration, correctness is determined by the configurable error threshold.

 To split the predictions tables: